veo-labs/openveo-portal/docs/advanced-configuration.md

   "auth": {
     "cas": { // CAS configuration
-      "version": "3", // The version of the CAS server "service": "https://my-openveo-portal.com", // The service to use to authenticate to the CAS server "url": "https://my-cas-server.com:8443/cas", // The url of the CAS server "certificate": "cas.crt" // The absolute path of the CAS server certificate if root CA is not in the Node.JS well known CAs
+      "version": "3", // The version of the CAS server "service": "https://my-openveo-portal.test", // The service to use to authenticate to the CAS server "url": "https://my-cas-server.test:8443/cas", // The url of the CAS server "userGroupAttribute": "group", // The name of the CAS attribute holding the group name of a user "userIdAttribute": "id", // The name of the CAS attribute holding the unique id of a user "userNameAttribute": "name", // The name of the CAS attribute holding the name of a user "userEmailAttribute": "name", // The name of the CAS attribute holding the email of a user "certificate": "/etc/ssl/certs/cas.crt", // The absolute path of the CAS server certificate if root CA is not in the Node.JS well known CAs
+      "groupAssociations": [ // Matches between LDAP groups and OpenVeo groups of contents {
+          "group": "my-cas-group", // CAS group to associate "groups": ["Ef5erF", "89erFgbG"] // Authorized OpenVeo group ids for the CAS group }
+      ]
     },
     "ldapauth": { // LDAP configuration
-      "url": "ldaps://my-ldap.test", // The url of the LDAP server "bindAttribute": "dn", // The LDAP attribute used by "bindDn" (default to "dn") "bindDn": "cn=my-user,dc=my-ldap,dc=test", // The value of the "bindAttribute" associated to the entry used to connect to the server
+      "url": "ldaps://my-ldap.test", // The url of the LDAP server "bindAttribute": "dn", // The LDAP attribute used by "bindDn" (default to "dn") "bindDn": "cn=my-user,dc=my-ldap,dc=test", // The value of the "bindAttribute" associated to the entry used to connect to the server API
-      "bindPassword": "qT5gvobG2ZxYSiY2r4mt", // The password of the entry used to connect to the server "searchBase": "ou=user,dc=my-ldap,dc=test", // The search base when looking for users "searchScope": "sub", // The search scope when looking for users (default to "sub") "searchFilter": "(&(objectclass=person)(cn={{username}}))", // The search filter to find user by name, use placeholder "{{username}}" which will be replaced by the user name when searching
+      "bindPassword": "qT5gvobG2ZxYSiY2r4mt", // The password of the entry used to connect to the server API "searchBase": "ou=user,dc=my-ldap,dc=test", // The search base when looking for users "searchScope": "sub", // The search scope when looking for users (default to "sub") "searchFilter": "(&(objectclass=person)(cn={{username}}))", // The search filter to find user by name, use placeholder "{{username}}" which will be replaced by the user name when searching
-      "groupAttribute": "group", // The name of the LDAP attribute holding the group name of a user "userNameAttribute": "cn", // The name of the LDAP attribute holding the name of a user "certificate": "/absolute/path/to/cert/ldap.crt" // The absolute path of the LDAP server certificate full chain if root CA is not in the Node.JS well known CAs
+      "userGroupAttribute": "group", // The name of the LDAP attribute holding the group name of a user "userIdAttribute": "dn", // The name of the LDAP attribute holding the unique id of a user "userNameAttribute": "cn", // The name of the LDAP attribute holding the name of a user "userEmailAttribute": "email", // The name of the LDAP attribute holding the email of a user "certificate": "/etc/ssl/certs/ldap.crt", // The absolute path of the LDAP server certificate full chain if root CA is not in the Node.JS well known CAs
+      "groupAssociations": [ // Matches between LDAP groups and OpenVeo groups of contents {
+          "group": "my-ldap-group", // LDAP group to associate "groups": ["Ef5erF", "89erFgbG"] // Authorized OpenVeo group ids for the LDAP group }
+      ]
     }
+    "local": true // Activate local authentication (WARNING: settings this to false won't remove the local authentication, to remove local authentication remove the property)
   }
 }
 ```